December 26, 2019

 Problems with incompatibility.
 To perform the proper encryption, both the sender and the recipient must have compatible versions of PGP software installed.
 Due to the different supported versions, text information in messages cannot be fully decrypted, or can be decrypted only partially.

 Each version of PGP differs from the previous ones.
 This means that in the updated version methods of encryption can vary.
 For instance, if you encrypt a message using PGP with one method of encryption, be ready for an addressee, using PGP with a different version, won't be able to read your message.

 Chosen-Ciphertext.
-Man-in-the-middle can intercept encrypted message.
+Man-in-the-middle can intercept encrypted messages.
 One corrupts the message by using a mathematical manipulation.
 This attack does not require the attacker to decrypt a message.
 That is, the attacker injects “garbage” into the encrypted message.
 After that decryption of the message becomes unavailable for performing.
-The attacker can expose the single-session key in the inserted “garbage”.
+The attacker can expose the single-session key in the inserted "garbage".
 Thus, one can apply that key to decrypt the message without having credentials.

 Unsigned Data-Injection.
 The PGP displays emails or files with unsigned data as signed.
 This vulnerability compromises the ability to use digital signatures to verify the integrity of files and email.

 Key Validity.
 A PGP key may have more than one user certificate.
 And can be used for more than one email address.
 An "attacker" can add a false certificate to a legitimate public key.
 If that certificate is not signed by the key's owner, the key itself will appear valid.
 As a result, the recipient can encrypt email and send it back to the attacker.
 Still, the email didn't reach the intended recipient.
 In this case, the attacker uses this vulnerability to disrupt secure communication between two PGP users.